|Last Quarterly Update:||1/23/2017|

 Companies in this industry sector produce or promote live entertainment and other events, operate amusement and leisure activity facilities, or preserve and exhibit objects and sites of historical or cultural significance.
 Major companies and organizations include Creative Artists Agency (CAA), Las Vegas Sands, Live Nation Entertainment, the New York Yankees, the Smithsonian Institution, and Walt Disney Parks and Resorts (all US-based); as well as Cirque du Soleil (Canada); Galaxy Entertainment (Hong Kong); the Louvre (France); Real Madrid (Spain); and UK-based IGT, Merlin Entertainments, and William Hill.

-Globally, major segments within the arts, entertainment, and recreation sector include gambling (about $450 billion in worldwide revenue); health and fitness centers ($85 billion); spectator sports ($80 billion); and amusement parks ($30 billion).
+Globally, major segments within the arts, entertainment, and recreation sector include gambling (more than $450 billion in worldwide revenue); health and fitness centers ($85 billion); spectator sports ($80 billion); and amusement parks ($40 billion).
 Countries accounting for the largest shares of global spending on recreation and culture include the US, China, Japan, the UK, and Germany, according to the World Bank.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options